yochannah/carpentries.org/pages/community.md

 [The Carpentries Incubator](/community-lessons/#the-carpentries-incubator) is for Carpentries community members to share Carpentries-style teaching materials at all stages of development, to receive feedback from other community members.
 These lessons are not officially endorsed by The Carpentries.
 Read [more information](https://github.com/carpentries-incubator/proposals/blob/master/README.md) about contributing to The Carpentries Incubator.

-[The CarpentriesLab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, vetted by the The Carpentries.
+[The Carpentries Lab](/community-lessons/#the-carpentrieslab) is for sharing peer-reviewed lessons, vetted by the The Carpentries.
 We are not currently accepting submissions for these lessons.

 Those looking for ways to contribute to existing lesson material can find a list of issues in need of attention on the [Help Wanted page](/help-wanted-issues/).